Choctawhatchee Bay: History

 The bay was charted by Spanish, French, and English expeditions, The bay appears on some charts as "St. Rose's Bay".

 Following the Treaty of Moultrie Creek, small bands of Creeks lived on the shores of Choctawhatchee Bay.

+In the late 19th and early 20th centuries, the Choctwhatchee River was used to transport timber and other agricultural goods.
+Before modern roads were created, the river and bay were the most efficient ways to transport lumber and other agricultural goods.

 At the beginning of the 1900s, Choctawhatchee Bay was mainly freshwater and had a small channel to the Gulf of Mexico.
 During a storm in 1929, the bay's water level increased and threatened homes on the bay with flooding.
 Locals dug a small trench near Destin to release the water, which quickly eroded into a large channel, creating today's large Destin's Pass or East Pass.
 The larger channel increased the bay's salinity, significantly changing its ecosystem.

 Military use

 As noted in a 1993 Eglin AFB report, Test Area D-55 was originally installed in the World War II era by Eglin Air Force Base with "omnidirectional radar corner reflectors" on top to be used as a radar target range.
 Test Area D-55 is formed by 25 arrays of 2,040 wood pilings placed east of the Clyde B. Wells Bridge.
 They are located in 8 feet of water and the array extends for 1.2 miles.